What is the best card reader in Ireland?

 London-based SumUp has been operating in Ireland for more than 10 years now, where it has won over many small retailers with its simple, no-commitment offer.

 Once you have purchased your SumUp terminal, you only pay when you use it.
 SumUp charges a flat 1.69% fee for each transaction.

-The SumUp Air is the brand’s entry-level card machine, available for €29.
+The SumUp Air is the brand’s entry-level card reader, available for €29.
 Its compact and sleek design makes it easy to use and carry around.
-The card machine connects via Bluetooth to a tablet or smartphone, and gets activated through the SumUp app.
+The card reader connects via Bluetooth to a tablet or smartphone, and gets activated through the SumUp app.
 It is quite easy to set up and offers all basic payment functions such as collection, cancellation, and sending receipts by text or email.

 SumUp 3G Printer

-Solo is the most recent addition of SumUp to its card machine range.
+Solo is the most recent addition of SumUp to its card reader range.
 The device benefits from both the compact size of the SumUp Air and the autonomy of the SumUp 3G.
 Available for €99, it can connect to the network via 3G or Wi-Fi and has a fully touch-sensitive screen, but no built-in printer.
 Among our favorite features: asking the client for a tip based on the transaction amount.